slicar2640/MSAMinor2024/costFunction/readme.md

-This contains code for the cost function.
+This Folder contains files for the Cost function lab